Silver corkscrew depicting Bacchus – London 1887

 • Crowned Leopard : City of London.

-• Maker's mark (B in an oval) : Unidentified silversmith, active in London at this time.
+• Maker's mark (B in an oval) : unidentified silversmith, active in London at that time.

-Good general condition, silver slightly patinated, normal signs of use.
+Good overall condition, silver slightly patinated, normal signs of wear.

-English figural silver corkscrews are highly sought after, especially those depicting wine deities.
-This Bacchus combines Victorian silverwork with Bacchic culture, making it both decorative and collectible.
+Figurative English silver corkscrews are highly sought after, especially those depicting wine deities.
+This Bacchus combines both Victorian metalwork and Bacchic culture, making it both a decorative and collectible piece.